Sanchochx/coffee_bros/context/arch_status.md

     - laser.update() called each frame to handle movement
     - Lasers automatically removed when leaving screen
     - Placeholder for laser shoot sound effect
+  - **Laser-enemy collision detection (US-020):**
+    - Checks collision between lasers and enemies each frame
+    - Uses pygame.sprite.spritecollide() for collision detection
+    - For each laser, checks against all enemies in the enemies group
+    - On collision with non-squashed enemy:
+      - Calls laser.kill() to remove laser from sprite groups
+      - Calls enemy.squash() to mark enemy for destruction
+      - Increases score by STOMP_SCORE (100 points)
+      - Breaks inner loop (one laser hits one enemy only)
+    - Placeholder for enemy defeat sound effect
+    - Placeholder for explosion particle effect at impact point
   - **HUD rendering:**
     - Score displayed at top-left (10, 10)
     - Lives displayed below score (10, 50)